-We so need a date night.
+We so need a date night!
 We haven’t had a real date night for sometime.
-Let’s go try for a romantic weekend instead.
+I would love to go for a romantic weekend instead.
 I would like for us to spend a short weekend / extended date night to our home away from to Savannah ,Ga exploring River Street or a short drive to Columbia S.C. to visit one of over favorite restaurants Rioz.
 We love that Brazilian steakhouse.

 How do you balance it all with blogging, being active in your community, working, and family?

 I know it sounds corny, but I do wish for more harmony in this world in being able to accept each others’ differences.
 There is so much hate, dissension, and conflict in our country right now that pour right back into our families.
 Our children see and are influenced by all that is on the news and social media.
 I also wish not just in third world countries, but here in the United States to that all were afford despite their economic status quality education.
-There is a big gap and a difference in our education with then the haves and the have nots.
+There is a big gap and a difference in our educational system with those that have and those who are less fortunate.

 What would be your supermom power?

 My supermom power would be to master doing the laundry in less time and with no frustration.
-I hate the laundry it’s like a never ending task as moms.
-In all seriousness, I my superpower would be to protect my children at all times from hurt, pain, and danger.
+I hate the laundry it’s like a never ending task as a mom.
+In all seriousness, my superpower would be to protect my children at all times from hurt, pain, and danger.
 However, I know the Lord watches over them when mom can’t.